 Disability Support Worker Duties and Responsibilities

-When you consider the figures, it’s no wonder our nation requires a dedicated team of highly specialised disability support workers to help the thousands reliant on help each day to make their lives easier.
+When you consider the number of people with disabilities, it’s no wonder our nation requires a dedicated team of highly specialised DSWs to help the thousands relying on them for daily support.

 But what do people working in disability support do?
 Put simply, it all depends on the individual they care for and the severity of their condition.

-Every person with a disability has different needs, which makes it impossible to create a ‘one-size-fits-all’ type of job description for a support worker.
+Every person with a disability has different needs, which makes it impossible to create a ‘one-size-fits-all’ job description for a support worker.
 That said, there are a number of basic tasks common within this type of role.
-These primary disability support worker duties may include:
+These primary Disability Support Worker duties may include:

 - Assisting clients with educational needs by implementing individualised education plans (IEPs) or other learning support strategies.

-- Managing challenging behaviors using training techniques like Positive Behavioral Support (PBS)
+- Managing challenging behaviors using training techniques like Positive Behavioural Support (PBS).

 - Monitoring health conditions such as diabetes management, seizure management, and respiratory support.

-When you consider the wide-ranging roles and responsibilities of a disability support worker, it becomes evident just how much this workforce requires specialist training to prepare for the industry’s demands.
-And this is where formal education becomes paramount.
+Considering these wide-ranging roles and responsibilities, it’s clear just how much this DSW workforce requires specialist training to prepare for the industry’s demands.
+And this is where formal training becomes paramount.

 Disability Support Courses